 You can also organize your ad campaigns based on sales funnel stages, conversion action types, product/service types, or geographic targets.

-If you want to overcome language barriers, you can translate your Google Ads
+If you want to overcome language barriers, you can consider language targeting and translate your Google Ads.

 Name your campaigns and ad groups so that everyone on your team can immediately understand their goal and purpose.